datapartnership/turkiye-earthquake-impact/notebooks/nighttime-lights/README.md

 The below figure shows nighttime lights from the latest year available.
 As expected, Turkiye’s largest cities are the most brightly lit – such as Instanbul in the north west.

 [This script](https://github.com/datapartnership/turkiye-earthquake-impact/tree/main/notebooks/nighttime-lights/05_map_ntl_annual.R) produces the below figure, where the relevant code is also documented below.
-Befor running the below code, the code from [here](https://github.com/datapartnership/turkiye-earthquake-impact/blob/ntl/notebooks/nighttime-lights/_main.R) needs to be run to load packages and define file paths.
+Before running the below code, the code from [here](https://github.com/datapartnership/turkiye-earthquake-impact/blob/ntl/notebooks/nighttime-lights/_main.R) needs to be run to load packages and define file paths.

 ```{r}
 #### Load Turkiye polygon